 JEPQ Dividend History and Income Analysis

 The JPMorgan Nasdaq Equity Premium Income ETF JEPQ dividend attracts considerable interest from income-oriented investors.
 This fund combines Nasdaq growth stocks with an options strategy to produce monthly distributions.
-A thorough review of the JEPQ dividend history reveals how this approach has performed and what shareholders can anticipate going forward.
+A thorough review of the JEPQ dividend history reveals how this approach has performed and what shareholders can anticipate.

 How JEPQ Produces Its Income